• Skip to primary navigation

 Slow cooker chocolate pudding with creme eggs on top.

-• Make sure the full-sized creme eggs have been frozen for at least 2 hours (preferably overnight).
-This will ensure they hold their shape as they cook into the pudding for the last 30 minutes of cooking.
-It also means they are much easier to cut in half!
+• Freeze the full-sized creme eggs for at least 2 hours, but preferably overnight, to ensure they maintain their shape during the last 30 minutes of cooking.
+Freezing also makes the eggs easier to cut in half, which is necessary for this recipe.

-• It's important not to overcook the pudding, as this can cause it to become dry and tough.
-Keep an eye on the cooking time, and remove the pudding from the slow cooker as soon as it's set and no longer jiggles in the centre.
+• Avoid overcooking the pudding, as this can lead to a dry and tough texture.
+Carefully monitor the cooking time and remove the pudding from the slow cooker as soon as it sets and doesn't jiggle in the center.
+This will ensure a moist and delicious result.

 🍴 Serving suggestions